ehrpg/rules/docs/injurydeath.md

 ## States

 A character can be afflicted by various states that alter his performance.
+Game Masters should give out these states to players and NPCs, depending on the situation.
+Items or environmental effects may also apply these states to the players or NPCs.

 ### Blinded